 32. Invest in Wellness Plans

-Follow vaccination schedules, and make sure to discuss heartworm prevention with your vet.
+Follow vaccination schedules, and discuss heartworm prevention with your local vet.

 33. Subscribe to Payment Plans

 An installment plan is one of the best options when you can’t afford to pay the bill in full.
-Some vets and clinics allow a payment plan without additional fees.
-For some companies, such plans charge interest over time, but some third-party companies like ScratchPay offer payment plans that do not require a credit check nor charge interest.
+Some affordable vets allow a payment plan without additional fees.
+For example, select company plans charge interest over time, while some third-party companies like ScratchPay offer payment plans that do not require a credit check nor charge interest.

 34. Veterinary Credit Lines

 You might want to consider getting a special line of credit exclusively for veterinary expenses.
-Companies such as CareCredit offer a variety of financing options to be used for pet owners facing unaffordable vet care.
+Companies such as CareCredit offer various financing options to be used for pet owners facing unaffordable vet care.